keuxkulwichanath58-jpg/Xxl/README.md

 end
 return true
 end
--- STREAMING_CHUNK:Initializing WallCheck and Target Finder...
-local function isVisible(targetPart)
-if not LocalPlayer.Character or not LocalPlayer.Character:FindFirstChild("Head") then return true
+-- STREAMING_CHUNK:Initializing WallCheck and Target Finder with Exact Head Precision... local function isVisible(targetPart) if not LocalPlayer.Character or not LocalPlayer.Character:FindFirstChild("Head") then return true